markstringer-dti/markstringer-dti.github.io/dti.md

 I think it's absolutely the same reason that working software is one of the four main things that are discussed in the Agile Manifesto.
 The people who put it there have seen what happens if you don't push for working software.
 But when it comes to working software, it might also be that they've seen the good things that can come from producing working software.

 ### Conclusion
-I think there are three main reasons why any software development team should be trying to develop working software sooner rather than later.
+I think there are three main reasons why software development teams should try to develop working software sooner rather than later.

 The first reminds me of a joke.